Analysis | Facebook made a change that could help control election misinformation. It isn’t the ban on ads.

 Where Russia had more luck was in throwing out memes that sought to amplify the social-media conversation.

 “Facebook estimated the IRA reached as many as 126 million persons through its Facebook accounts,” the report on Russian interference compiled by then-special counsel Robert S. Mueller III indicated.
-In the scale of all American Facebook activity over a multi-year period, this is perhaps a bit like dumping a cup of water into Lake Huron.
+In the scale of all American Facebook activity over a multiyear period, this is perhaps a bit like dumping a cup of water into Lake Huron.
 But it’s more than the ads themselves got.

 That's the thing about Facebook.
 The fundamental risk isn't that some nefarious actor is going to invest millions of dollars to persuade people to believe something false.
 The risk is that Facebook users themselves will seize upon false information and pass it around without restriction.